mahendrabairagi/DeeplensWorkshop/lab3.md

 You will find your cropped faces uplaod to your S3 bucket.

-# Hands-on Lab 4: Identify emotions
+# Hands-on Step 4: Identify emotions

 **Step 1- Create DynamoDB table**